 There are over 5,000 bicycle racks and corrals citywide available for public use.
 Most existing long-term bicycle parking in San Francisco is provided by our regional transit operators, BART and Caltrain.

-The SFMTA provides long-term bicycle parking options in city-owned garages in and around downtown with a combination of bicycle racks at most locations and electronic bike lockers at a various public garages throughout the city.
+The SFMTA provides long-term bicycle parking options in city-owned garages in and around downtown with a combination of bicycle racks at various public garages throughout the city.

 Before planning your trip, take a look at the bicycle parking options available at selected SFMTA Garages.

 Are Sidewalk Bicycle Racks Part Of Your Building Permit Approval Process?

 SFMTA has final authority on the type, placement and number of short-term bicycle racks within the public right-or-way.
 For anyone seeking a building permit in San Francisco, prior to issuance of the first architectural addenda, the project sponsor must contact the SFMTA Bike Parking Program at email@example.com to coordinate the installation of on-street bicycle racks and ensure that the proposed bicycle racks meet the SFMTA bicycle parking guidelines.
 Depending on local site conditions and anticipated demand, the SFMTA may request the project sponsor pay an in-lieu fee for Class II bike racks (short-term bike parking) required by the Planning Code Sections 155.1, 155.4, and 155.5.
 Please check with your assigned Project Planner at the Planning Department for more details on the number of Class II bike racks required for your project under the Planning Code.

 For information on rack choice and placement, please review the SFMTA’s Bicycle Parking Guidelines, Standards, and Recommendations prior to submitting your plans to the email listed above.

 For information about planning code compliance, contact Code Enforcement, Planning Department at 415-575-6863, www.sf-planning.org